michuW93/microsoft_azure_fundamentals/README.md

 You can deploy containers on VMs in Azure of course.
 For complex architecture there is Azure Kubernetes Service (container management system in Azure, scale out container-based applications, monitoring and deploying containers, nodes are virtual machine) so containers orchestrator.
 Pods are groups of containers.

 ![alt text](https://github.com/michuW93/microsoft_azure_fundamentals-AZ-900-/blob/master/creating_container.png?raw=true)

+when creating container you can upload your own image, use image from docker hub.
+In the same way you can create kubernetes cluster.